Definition and classification of market are given below.

 I. Monopolistic competition:

-b.
-The product are not homogeneous.
+- The product is not homogeneous.

-c.
-The same price does not rule in the market throughout.
+- The same price does not rule in the market throughout.

-d.
-The demand for the product is not perfectly elastic.
+- The demand for the product is not perfectly elastic.

-iii.
+III.
 Monopoly market: